ifazk/chobi/README.md

 the reason is, I don't use clones myself.
 I haven't closed the door on clones, but for now we assume `--no-clone-handling`.
 2. Chithi: I've decided not to handle `--exclude-datasets` for now.
+3. Chithi: I've decided not to handle `--no-rollback` for now, so syncs will always rollback if data has been written to the recieving dataset.
+4. Chithi: For hostname checks for `syncoid:sync`, the machine's hostname must be less than 255 characters long.

 # Why Rust?
 There are no technical or social reasons why I'm choosing Rust.
 Go would have